-Treks are graded for Endurance, Difficulty & Risk factor as follows:
+Treks & Hikes are graded for Endurance, Difficulty & Risk factor as follows:

-2: Short Climbs with scope for breaks. eg- Karnala Fort trek.
+TWO: Short climbs with scope for breaks. eg- Karnala fort trek.

-3: Prolonged climbing with scope for breaks. eg- Vikatgad fort trek.
+THREE: Prolonged climbing with scope for breaks. eg- Vikatgad trek.

-• Difficulty (Level of skill required to complete the trek safely): A 6 point scale divided as follows-
+- Difficulty (Skill required to complete the trek safely): A 6 point scale divided as follows-

 Easiest: No specific skill required.
 Kids can be taken along for these. eg- Sea forts.